SongStitch/anchor/README.md

 - Replacing docker image tags referenced in a Dockerfile with the digest of the image
 - Replacing package versions in a Dockerfile with the version of the package.
 The parent digest image is used resolve the package versions to ensure that the package versions are consistent with the parent image.

-Anchor is designed that with the generated `Dockerfile`, no changes are needed on one's CI or build process.
+Anchor has been designed such that with the generated `Dockerfile`, no changes are needed on one's CI or build process.

 Note that `docker` must be installed and running on the system for `anchor` to work.